obruck/hematoscope/_members/runhai-he.md

   #twitter: oscarbruck
 ---

-Runhai He is working a PhD student.
+Runhai He is working as a PhD student.
 His research focuses on applying deep learning to build more accurate prognostic models in multiple myeloma.